 The Asian American Arts Centre (AAAC), founded in 1974 as the Asian American Dance Theatre, is one of the oldest community arts organizations in Manhattan’s Chinatown.
 Partners Robert (Bob) Lee, an art curator and author, and Eleanor Yung, a choreographer and acupuncturist, established AAAC to promote Asian American art and support Asian American artists and their work.
 One of AAAC’s early initiatives was the creation of the Asian American Artists’ Slide Archive in 1982.
 The archive was one of the first and few public archives to focus on Asian American artists in the US.
 Artist vertical files were collected to form a permanent research archive documenting the history of A/P/A artists in the US from 1945 to the present.
 In 2007, 150 of the archive’s more than 1,500 artist files were digitized and made available on AAAC’s website, artasiamerica.org.

-To learn more about the Asian American Arts Centre Records, view the survey report conducted by our Graduate Scholars in A/PA Archives or the finding aid located at the NYU Tamiment Library & Robert F. Wagner Labor Archives.
+To learn more about the contents of the Asian American Arts Centre Records, located at the NYU Tamiment Library & Robert F. Wagner Labor Archives, view the finding aid.